tsuneko/x1.tsu/README.md

 ![layout](layout_latest.PNG)

+The circle symbols indicate resting position, and the coloured keys indicate which finger is responsible for pressing which key.
+Note the minimal usage of the pinky, with the KH and QR bigrams.
+Key placement could be further developed with this [information](https://www.petercollingridge.co.uk/blog/language/analysing-english/bigrams/) on bigrams in English, however I did not spend too much time thinking about this as I plan on typing in Japanese as well.

 Usage of this layout requires a keyboard which can define custom layers using QMK or otherwise.
 The Shift button also needs to be set up as a custom layer, due to the use of symbols.

 ## Explanation of layout design